 Sending your daughter off for eight weeks (with parents' visiting weekend in the middle!) can seem like a daunting prospect, but the unique program, which started back in 1991, has seen thousands of students transformed from the experience.
 “The parents who initially gulp are absolute converts once they see their daughters go through it!”

 For some teenagers they may decide they need a change, or their current school does not offer them the choice of subjects they need or the pathway options for Year 11 and 12.

-At many schools, including MLC, Year 9 is an intake year which sees many new students join.
+Year 9 can be an intake year which sees many new students join.
 It’s certainly not a disadvantage to join the school mid-way through secondary schooling.
 In the middle years, students have the opportunity to customise their learning through an increase of subject choice.
 This means that they’ll be in classes with other students of the same interests, and often form new friendships during this time.